bharatk21k/lesscode-iac/README.md

 The goal of this repo is to provide terraform modules to create/ destroy a simple microservice and serverless infrastructure stack.
 It does not create/destroy any messaging, data n obervability (yet) stack.
 Feel free to clone n add modules to do that.

-It is an opinionated framework, which helps to automate the creation and destruction of a microservice/ serverless, single region (multiple AZ) infrastructure for quick build and deployment of APIs, UIs and MQ(Message Q) services.
+It is an opinionated framework/stack, which helps to automate the creation and destruction of a microservice/ serverless infrastructure for quick build and deployment of APIs, UIs and MQ(Message Q) services.
+It is currently limited to single region for availibility.

 If you are not writing a **monolithic** application then you are either writing a service oriented **(SOA)** or a **microservice** or a **serverless** applications.